falconmick/tdd-demo/slides.md

 ````

 <!--
-### V20 extract adapter and implement

 The first step in writing an adapter is to determine your API.
 Adapters as a pattern can be applied either to tidy
 up a series of interactions into a more codebase friendly API OR they can be thin layers that only exist to
 extract a testable interface.
 Of which this adapter is an example of such.

 What I have done here is gone into the implementation of the Logger extensions and stolen this definition, of which
-I am now going to expose under teh ILog interface.
+I am now going to expose under the ILog interface.

 {click}

 The Log Adapter class may look very simple, this is for a reason...
 We won't have any tests covering this adapter, which
 means we need to lower the risk of implementing a bug here.
 Given all we wanted to do was to update the interface we were
-coding against to be testable, such a boring implementation is more that sufficient.
+coding against to be testable, then this is all that we need to do

 I have updated our test suite to now use the ILog interface instead of Microsoft's ILogger
-by keeping to the original signatures this swap is seamless
+Our ILog interface has the same signature as the extension so this works without issue
 -->

 ---